Skip to content

 When I chose to pursue plastic surgery, it was not just a career decision — it was the continuation of a story that began before me.
 My father, Dr. Walter Zamarian, was one of the pioneers of the speciality in northern Parana.
-I grew up seeing patients transform not only their appearance but their confidence.
-This experience shaped my vision of what plastic surgery can be: a tool for balance between body and mind.
-As a plastic surgeon in Londrina, Brazil, I combine this family legacy with world-class training.
+I grew up seeing how surgical care can affect appearance, confidence, and function when it is responsibly indicated.
+This experience shaped my vision of plastic surgery as a field that requires technical judgement, proportion, and respect for each patient's identity.
+As a plastic surgeon in Londrina, Brazil, I combine this family legacy with specialised training in Brazil and abroad.

 Today, after more than 8,000 procedures and two decades of practice, I keep this same purpose alive.
-Ivo Pitanguy trained and a member of the SBCP and ASPS, I serve patients from all over Brazil and abroad, always with the commitment to deliver results that honour the identity of each person.
+Ivo Pitanguy trained and a member of the SBCP and ASPS, I serve patients from all over Brazil and abroad, with the commitment to plan procedures that respect the identity, anatomy, and expectations of each person.
 International patients considering medical tourism in Brazil will find in me a surgeon who speaks five languages and understands diverse cultural expectations.

 CRM-PR 17.388 | RQE 15.688